frederic-perez/AmE-dictionary/dictionary.md

 __quash__ (quashed) :two: :shit: _To quash her subpoena._
 __quavering__
 __queasy__ :two: _adj_ Causing or suffering from nausea: _feeling queasy after a meal._
-__quell__ :three: _v_ Put an end to (a rebellion or other disorder), typically by the use of force. _Syn_ put an end to, stamp out, put a stop to, end, finish :es: calmar, reprimir
+__quell__ :four: _v_ Put an end to (a rebellion or other disorder), typically by the use of force. _Syn_ put an end to, stamp out, put a stop to, end, finish :es: calmar, reprimir
 __quibbled__ (quibbling) :two: :shit: _Their word choice gets quibbled with._
 __quicksilver__
 __quilt__